thunderer/SimilarWebApi/README.md

 ## Internals

-The core of this library is a file called `mapping.yaml` which contains definitions of data returned by each API endpoint.
-In this section endpoint `GlobalRank` will be described and referred to as an example.
+The core of this library is a file called `mapping.yaml` which contains definition of data returned by each API.
+This library requires existence of Request and Response classes generated using `bin/generate` script from data stored in that file.
+In this section API `GlobalRank` will be described and referred to as an example.
 This is its mapping configuration:

 ```
 GlobalRank: